Housing Sign-Up FAQs

 What options are there for coed or gender-inclusive housing?

 - Bousfield Hall offers some coed suites (four singles with a shared living room and semi-private bathroom) where a mix of men and women can live in the same suite.
-You may request the Bousfield gender-inclusive options using our Room Block form (deadline October 3).
+You may request the Bousfield gender-inclusive options using our Block Housing Form (deadline October 2 at 5 p.m).

 - Sherman Hall offers limited coed corner single rooms (three singles grouped together with a semi-private bathroom).
 These options permit both men and women to select the same suite.
 You can see the specific room numbers of these coed options when you log in to the Housing Sign-Up site and are selecting a room.
-You may request the Sherman gender-inclusive options using our Room Block form (deadline October 3).
+You may request the Sherman gender-inclusive options using our Block Housing Form (deadline October 2 at 5 p.m).

 - Allen Hall has a gender-inclusive wing (Allen 1 North) that offers gender-inclusive rooms.
 Students of any gender may share a room.
 This wing also has a gender-inclusive bathroom in which students of any gender may use the same bathroom at the same time.